Gold Vs Other Inflation Fighters: 10 Key Comparisons

 Transaction costs for physical gold include premiums over the spot price, dealer markups, and shipping fees.
 Gold ETFs typically have lower annual fees, ranging from 0.2% to 0.5%.

-Additionally, liquidating physical gold may involve dealer commissions and lower offers, whereas gold ETFs provide liquidity by allowing sales at market prices on exchanges, reducing the risks and costs associated with theft.
+Additionally, liquidating physical gold may involve dealer commissions and lower offers.
+In contrast, gold ETFs provide liquidity by allowing sales at market prices on exchanges, reducing the risks and costs associated with theft.

 Gold's Recent Performance